humanmade/altis-analytics/docs/native/api/data-export-schedule.md

 # Data Export Schedule

-Altis can periodically poll raw analytics data and make them available for integrations with external Business Intellegence (BI) tools.
-The polling happens every 10 minutes and handles maximum of 100 files on a single run, the process continues from where it left off on the previous run.
+Altis can periodically poll raw analytics data and make them available for integrations with external Business Intelligence (BI) tools.
+The polling happens every 10 minutes and handles a maximum of 100 files per run.
+The process continues from where it left off on the previous run.

 The process happens in the background as a scheduled job, which means there is no performance impact on end users.

-This feature only works if an integration is actively subscribing to such process, to avoid unnecessary processing of data.
+This export only runs if an integration is actively subscribing to it, to avoid unnecessary processing of data.

 ## API

 **`altis.analytics.export.cron.enabled`**

 Toggle the feature on/off.
-Worth noting that the feature will be inactive unless a service uses the `altis.analytics.export.data.process` filter.
+Worth noting that the feature will be inactive unless a service uses the `altis.analytics.export.data.process` action hook.

 Example: